 Chest pain is a common symptom of many heart problems, including:

 - Coronary artery disease, which happens when cholesterol builds up on the walls of your arteries.
-This can make your arteries narrow, or even block them completely, raising your risk of a heart attack or stroke.
+This build-up can narrow your arteries or even block them completely, raising your risk of a heart attack or stroke.

 - Heart rhythm problems, where your heart beats too fast, too slow, or in an irregular way.